Ten-percent-of-the-brain myth

-The ten-percent-of-the-brain myth or ninety-percent-of-the-brain myth states that humans generally use only one-tenth (or some other small fraction) of their brains.
+The ten-percent-of-the-brain myth states that humans generally use only one-tenth (or some other small fraction) of their brains.
 It has been misattributed to many famous scientists and historical figures, notably Albert Einstein.
 By extrapolation, it is suggested that a person may 'harness' or 'unlock' this unused potential and increase their intelligence.

 Changes in grey and white matter following new experiences and learning have been shown, but it has not yet been proven what the changes are.
 The popular notion that large parts of the brain remain unused, and could subsequently be "activated", rests in folklore and not science.
 Though specific mechanisms regarding brain function remain to be fully described—e.g. memory, consciousness—the physiology of brain mapping suggests that all areas of the brain have a function and that they are used nearly all the time.

 Origin

 A likely origin for the "10% myth" is the reserve energy theories of Harvard psychologists William James and Boris Sidis.

 In the 1890s, they tested the theory in the accelerated raising of the child prodigy William Sidis.

 Thereafter, James told lecture audiences that people only meet a fraction of their full mental potential, which is a plausible claim.

 The concept gained currency by circulating within the self-help movement of the 1920s; for example, the 1929 World Almanac states "There is NO LIMIT to what the human brain can accomplish.
 Scientists and psychologists tell us we use only about TEN PERCENT of our brain power."

 This became a particular "pet idea" of science fiction writer and editor John W. Campbell, who wrote in a 1932 short story that "no man in all history ever used even half of the thinking part of his brain".

 In 1936, American writer and broadcaster Lowell Thomas popularized the idea, in a foreword to Dale Carnegie's How to Win Friends and Influence People, by including the falsely precise percentage: "Professor William James of Harvard used to say that the average man develops only ten percent of his latent mental ability".

-In the 1970s, the Bulgarian-born psychologist and educator Georgi Lozanov proposed the teaching method of suggestopedia believing "that we might be using only five to ten percent of our mental capacity".
+In the 1970s, the Bulgarian-born psychologist and educator Georgi Lozanov proposed the teaching method of suggestopedia, believing "that we might be using only five to ten percent of our mental capacity".

 The origin of the myth has also been attributed to Wilder Penfield, the U.S.-born neurosurgeon who was the first director of Montreal Neurological Institute of McGill University.